dliang5299/dliang5299/README.md

 <img src="https://github.com/dliang5299/dliang5299/blob/main/header.png">

 👨🏻‍🎓 Master of Information and Data Science student at the University of California, Berkeley.
 Interested in NLP, GenAI, and predictive analytics.
+I have completed projects building ML models from scratch to predict NBA game outcomes, fine-tuning existing LLMs to improve numeric semantic recognition, and building end-to-end applications to support GenAI chatbot with RAG functionality to help connect government benefits resources to Californians in need with AWS, Docker, and Kubernetes.

 🏢 Senior Consultant and Data Scientist at Bates White Economic Consulting.
 Constructing data pipelines to wrangle raw data sources, identify secondary data, implement multi-stage data matching algorithms, and prepare damages valuation models & forecasts.